Blog posts by Dailey & Turner Rare Books & Ephemera

 Jeff Weber is owner of Jeff Weber Rare Books, operating since 1986.

 Blog posts by Jen Johnson

-Jen Johnson is an ABAA Associate Member and an owner of The Book Shop in Covina, CA.
+Jen Johnson is an ABAA Member and an owner of johnson rare books & archives in Covina, CA.

 Blog posts by Jesse Rossa

 Jesse Rossa is the proprietor of Triolet Rare Books, currently based on the Central Coast of California.
 Prior to entering the trade he apprenticed to a hand bookbinder and was a special collections librarian.
 The firm's specialties include idiosyncratic modern poetry, literature, and fine press material.

 Jett Whitehead has been an active bookseller since 1991, dealing exclusively in the area of modern poetry.
 A visit to www.PoetryJett.com will tell you more.

 John Howell specializes in California books and ephemera, fine press, miniature books, the history of printing and books, typography, and artists' books.

 Blog posts by John Waite